GoogleCloudPlatform/k8s-config-connector/docs/develop-resources/deep-dives/2-define-apis.md

 * `--service`

 The proto name of the GCP service, you can find them in [https://github.com/googleapis/googleapis.git](https://github.com/googleapis/googleapis.git).
 For example, the SQL service is [https://github.com/googleapis/googleapis/tree/master/google/cloud/sql/v1beta4](https://github.com/googleapis/googleapis/tree/master/google/cloud/sql/v1beta4).
 The `–service` should be `google.cloud.sql.v1beta4`

-* `--proto-source-path`

-The path to the one-off file we generated in 2.1

 * `--output-api`